Neil Frank: Broadcasting career

 In June 1987, Frank retired from the National Hurricane Center and joined Houston's CBS affiliate, KHOU.
 He was well known to the Houston market from his reports as director of the National Hurricane Center, particularly from his work during Hurricane Alicia, which made landfall near Houston in 1983.
 Frank was the chief meteorologist for the television station for over 20 years receiving numerous awards.
 In December 2007, he announced that he would retire from broadcasting at KHOU-TV in 2008 and on May 19, 2008, Frank announced on the 10 pm broadcast that he was retiring at the end of May.
 He continued to provide the station with coverage of special weather projects and hurricanes.

 Global warming

-Frank is a signatory to An Evangelical Declaration on Global Warming.
-It claims that Earth and its ecosystems, created by God's intelligent design and infinite power and sustained by His faithful providence, are robust, resilient, self-regulating, and self-correcting.
+Frank was a signatory to An Evangelical Declaration on Global Warming.
+It claims that Earth and its ecosystems, created by God's intelligent design and infinite power and sustained by his faithful providence, are robust, resilient, self-regulating, and self-correcting.

+Death

+Frank died on December 24, 2025, at the age of 94.